Expectations for Participation and Preparation in Recitations

 What do we do in recitations?

 Recitation provides an opportunity for students to work together in a small group on challenging problems that are designed to build conceptual understanding and problem-solving skills.
 The emphasis is on learning to find, evaluate, and build confidence in answers.
 Recitations are not a repeat of the material covered in the text or lectures, or of the homework problems.
-In recitation, you will learn to: These are the process skills that can improve your performance on the exams and in your subsequent courses, when you are faced with new, often challenging, problems.
+In recitation, you will learn to:- Apply your critical-thinking skills to the problem-solving methods you use

 Why is it important to participate in – and be prepared for – recitations?